-Always check with trusted sources.
-Always check with experienced sources.
-Always ask a lot of questions.
-Never assume the person you are talking to has your best interests in mind.
+Thanks Anyway, I Got A Really Good Deal Elsewhere.
+Ever heard that?
+But never assume the person you are talking to has your best interests in mind.
+Always check with trusted sources, experienced sources, and always ask a lot of questions.
 And…eat all your vegetables, wear clean underwear, and look both ways before you cross the street.
 Now you are all set with good advice for life.
 So what is my point to all this?

 I was wondering how I lost a client the other day.
 I had eaten all my vegetables and had clean underwear on.
 But the mistake was on the client’s end it turns out.
 He had not checked with trusted and experienced sources.

 I contacted this previous client about refinancing, and after some cursory back and forth, he said he had thought to call his current lender Wells Fargo.
 After talking to someone at their Customer Service Center at their 800#, he decided to proceed with them.
 We had not even talked details yet, and I wondered how a prior client whom I had a solid relationship with did not even check with me on final numbers before proceeding elsewhere.
 I then realized that with some people you need to soft sell and others you need to hard sell.
 And I am not a hard sell person, and this client needed to be sold hard and fast, for whatever reason, probably lack of time on the client’s part.
 He just wanted to be told details, what to do, and let’s get started…NOW.